ECNUSR/PCEVA/readme.md

  ![Our model architecture](figs/base_net.png)

 ## Training and testing
 We use the [BasicSR](https://github.com/XPixelGroup/BasicSR) framework for training and testing.
-We use the DIV2K and Flickr2K datasets for training and the dataset prepration instructions can be found [here](https://github.com/XPixelGroup/BasicSR/blob/master/docs/DatasetPreparation.md).
-It is recommended to use a conda environment with python 3.9 with pytorch 1.12.1.
+We use the DIV2K and Flickr2K datasets for training and the dataset preparation instructions can be found [here](https://github.com/XPixelGroup/BasicSR/blob/master/docs/DatasetPreparation.md).
+It is recommended to use a conda environment with Python 3.9 with pytorch 1.12.1.
 Install other requirements by running
 ```
 pip install -r requirements.txt
 ```